viamrobotics/docs/docs/services/data/configure-data-query.md

 ---
 title: "Configure Data Query"
 linkTitle: "Configure Data Query"
-description: "Configure data query to query synced data directly in the cloud."
+description: "Configure data query to query tabular data with MQL or SQL"
 weight: 35
 type: "docs"
 tags: ["data management", "cloud", "query"]
 # SME: Aaron Casas
 ---

-Configure data query to be able to directly query captured data in the Viam cloud using the [MongoDB Query Language (MQL)](https://www.mongodb.com/docs/manual/tutorial/query-documents/).
+Configure data query to be able to directly query captured tabular data in the Viam cloud using SQL or [MQL]((https://www.mongodb.com/docs/manual/tutorial/query-documents/).

+Only tabular data, such as sensor data, can be queried in this fashion.

 ## Requirements